Exclusive - U.S., China to discuss repatriation of Chinese fugitives

 Canada, which has no formal extradition treaty with China, has recently expelled suspects wanted by Beijing, including Lai Changxing.
 Lai, a businessman wanted for corruption, was sent back to China from Canada in 2011 on the promise that he would not be executed.
 He was sentenced to life in prison.

-Last year Chinese officials said more than 150 "economic fugitives", many of them described as corrupt government officials, were in the U.S. Neither country has publicly provided a figure for how much stolen money has been smuggled out of China and into the U.S.
+Last year, Chinese officials said more than 150 "economic fugitives", many of them described as corrupt government officials, were in the United States.

+Neither country has publicly provided a figure for how much stolen money has been smuggled from China to the United States.

-But the Washington-based Global Financial Integrity group, which tracks illegal outflows from countries, estimates that between 2003 and 2012, $1.25 trillion of illicit cash left China.
-Some of that moves around the world through dummy bank accounts and other means, and once in the United States, it is often invested in real estate, making its original source hard to trace.
+But the Washington-based Global Financial Integrity group, which tracks illegal flows, estimates that between 2003 and 2012, $1.25 trillion of illicit cash left China.
+Some of that moves around the world through dummy bank accounts and other means, and once in the United States, it is often invested in real estate, making its source hard to trace.

-The preliminary talks between U.S. and Chinese officials were held on January 27 and 28 in Clark, Philippines, as part of an Asia-Pacific Economic Cooperation (APEC) international working group, called ACT-NET.
-The group, which involves multiple APEC countries, including Russia, was formed in Beijing in August 2014 to fight cross-border corruption.
+The preliminary talks between U.S. and Chinese officials were held on Jan.
+27-28 in Clark, Philippines, as part of an Asia-Pacific Economic Cooperation (APEC) working group, called ACT-NET.
+The group, which involves multiple APEC countries, including Russia, was formed in Beijing in August to fight cross-border corruption.

-The talks took place amid an intensifying and far-reaching anti-corruption drive in China by President Xi Jinping, and a ramping up of efforts between the U.S. and China, including the sharing of criminal intelligence, to crack down on cross-border corruption.
+The talks took place amid an intensifying and far-reaching anti-corruption drive in China, and a ramping up of efforts between the United States and China, including the sharing of criminal intelligence, to crack down on cross-border corruption.

 ALTERNATIVES TO EXTRADITION

-"There are alternatives to extradition”, Luna told Reuters.
-He said legal avenues being explored to potentially circumvent the lack of an extradition treaty between the U.S. and China include the United Nations convention against Corruption, and the U.N. convention on Transnational Organized Crime.
+"There are alternatives to extradition,” Luna told Reuters.
+He said legal avenues being explored to circumvent the lack of an extradition treaty between the United States and China include U.N. conventions against corruption and on transnational organised crime.

 Luna said there is no formal agreement to return stolen assets to China, but the issue is "part of an ongoing bilateral dialogue, there are ongoing cases, and it is a priority."
-He refused to divulge details about any specific investigations.
+He declined to divulge details about any investigations.

-The U.S. has applauded China’s recent anti-corruption campaign and is invested in helping in the fight, and more generally in fighting international corruption.
+The United States has applauded China’s anti-corruption campaign and is invested in helping in the fight, and more generally in fighting international corruption.
 Part of the APEC leaders’ declaration after their 2014 summit in Beijing was a commitment to “deny safe haven for corrupt officials and their illicitly-acquired assets.”

-In December Luna's boss, William Brownfield, the State Department's assistant secretary for international narcotics and law enforcement affairs, said both countries had identified "a finite number" of alleged Chinese fugitives "and agreed to develop a strategy to address each of those."
+In December, Luna's boss, William Brownfield, the State Department's assistant secretary for international narcotics and law enforcement affairs, said both countries had identified "a finite number" of suspected Chinese fugitives "and agreed to develop a strategy to address each of those."

 Brownfield spoke after a December meeting in Beijing of the US-China Joint Liaison Group on Law Enforcement Cooperation, a separate forum from the APEC group that met in the Philippines.